 While the above sequence might look like a random assortment of letters and numbers, it is in fact a revealing digital code, a unique alphanumeric value representing the contents of a single computer file.
 If one character is modified or deleted from the data contained in a file, its MD5 hash code will be completely different than the original MD5 hash code.
 If a file is defensibly collected and processed, its hash code will not change--even if the file name has been modified.

-Why does this matter for e-discovery?
+Why do hash codes matter for e-discovery?

 - Data Integrity: Assigning MD5 algorithms can help ensure that any changes to a document result in the generation of unique hash codes, thus exposing any attempts to manipulate potentially relevant evidence.